kinnala/scikit-fem/docs/listofexamples.rst

    of the vector field.
    The figure was created using `ParaView <https://www.paraview.org/>`__.

-See the `source code of Example 33 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex33.py>`_ for more information.
+See the source code of :exlink:`33` for more information.

 Example 35: Characteristic impedance and velocity factor
 --------------------------------------------------------